 In December 2017, the university received a $1.2 million ecosystem and watershed restoration grant from the California Department of Fish & Wildlife for the project.
 McCown did not specify the total cost for the project, but a grant application to Fish & Wildlife proposed the agency fund 30 percent and the university would pay for 70 percent of costs.

-Lagunita Dam is located just north of the east end of Happy Hollow Lane near Alpine Road and near the Stanford Weekend Acres neighborhood in unincorporated Menlo Park.
+Lagunita Dam is located near Alpine Road and near the Stanford Weekend Acres neighborhood in unincorporated Menlo Park.
 The creek is home to the Central California Coast Distinct Population Segment of steelhead.
 The structure dammed the creek water to create a flume that filled Lake Lagunita with drinking water.
 But the flume and dam have not been operational since the 1930s, McCown said.

 Stanford added a fish ladder in 1954 to help the steelhead move over the dam, but the ladder was prone to debris jams that caused the steelhead difficulty navigating through the structure, according to a 2014 National Marine Fisheries Service biological opinion on the university's Steelhead Habitat Enhancement Project.